 The Open Society Foundations work to build vibrant and tolerant democracies whose governments are accountable to their citizens.
 In pursuit of this mission, we work on a wide variety of issues both geographically and thematically.
 National and regional foundations affiliated with Open Society also focus on the open society issues and concerns most relevant in their countries or regions.

 The vast majority of the grants made by Open Society are to organizations.
 Every year, Open Society awards grants for a wide range of activities, everything from discrete project grants to general operating support.

 In some circumstances, we give organizations flexibility in how they use our funding, while in others we make grants for specific projects.
 Ultimately the kind of grants an Open Society program makes depends on its strategy and vision of how best to allocate its budget to allow for greatest impact.

-Open Society also awards a limited number of grants to individuals, primarily through scholarships and fellowships offered across a number of different programs.
+Open Society also awards a limited number of grants to individuals, primarily through fellowships offered across a number of different programs.

 Additionally, Open Society is able to make recommendations to the Open Society Policy Center for 501(c)(4) grants in support of policy advocacy (lobbying).